Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Introduction

 where we have employed the notation as in Jackson’s classic treatise and also have chosen the Gaussian system of units so that $\vec{E}$ and $\vec{B}$ are treated on the same footing with no additional factors of the universally constant speed of light in vacuum $c$ creeping in.
 Throughout, the origins of the frames are assumed to coincide at the time coordinate zero in the respective frames.

 All the accomplished texts on electricity and magnetism as well as on special theory of relativity succinctly obtain the electromagnetic field transformation equations by orienting the coordinate axes first parallel—, and then perpendicular—, to the relative uniform velocity.
 For example, in his excellent and instructive text, Griffiths \cite{Griffiths:1492149} elucidates how an electro-static field in a chosen frame $\Sigma$, manifests in another inertial Lorentz-boosted frame $\Sigma^{'}$ moving with a uniform relative velocity $\vec{v}$ with respect to $\Sigma$ , along the $x$ (positive $x$ ; also positive $x^{'}$) direction.
 The static charge configuration rests in $\Sigma$ , and its effects perceived in the moving frame $\Sigma^{'}$ are sought.
 A uniform electrostatic field $E^{y}$ is furnished in $\Sigma$ the interior of an (in principle-) infinitely large, ideal parallel plate capacitor whose plates in $\Sigma$ bear uniform surface charge densities $-\sigma$ and $+\sigma$.
 The Lorentz-Fitzgerald length contraction only in the $x$ direction causes an area-reduction as perceived in the frame $\Sigma^{'}$, whereby the surface charge densities in $\Sigma^{'}$ enhance in accord with $\pm{\sigma^{'}}=\gamma(\pm{\sigma})$.
 This enhancement is directly imparted to the electric field that partially contributes (since, additionally, the magnetic effects emerge) to $E^{'y}$ to the tune of $E^{'y}=4\pi\sigma^{'}=\gamma(4\pi\sigma)=\gamma E^{y}$ as shown in Fig. 1.
 Meanwhile, the electric field component along the $x$ -direction, parallel to the relative velocity, remains unaltered, as may be straightforwardly deduced if the capacitor plates were to be oriented normal to the relative boost-velocity with no areal reduction, yielding $E^{'x}=E^{x}$ , with no net magnetic contribution.
 In the frame $\Sigma^{'}$, in addition to the electrostatic field, a magneto-static field also manifests, as uniform surface-currents $\vec{K}_{\pm}=\mp{\sigma{v} \hat{i}}$ also materialize since $\Sigma$ moves with $-\vec{v}$ with respect to $\Sigma^{'}$.
-Although we shall not elaborate here Griffiths’ arguments as discussed clear-cut in Ref.
-[2], a third inertial frame is employed moving with a different uniform velocity in the same direction, and the velocity addition formula in the $x$-direction is applied, obtaining the incremental component of the magneto-static field that points in the negative $z$-direction, perpendicular to the relative velocity.